-Please Note: While it goes without saying that most of the books I review in the Mystery, Thriller & Suspense genre contain content that may be disturbing to some, The Night Window contains themes that may be especially triggering - specifically rape, excessive drug and/or alcohol abuse.
+Please Note: While it goes without saying that most of the books I review in the Mystery, Thriller & Suspense genre contain content that may be disturbing to some, The Night Window contains themes that may be especially triggering - specifically rape and/or sexual abuse, excessive drug and/or alcohol abuse.
 Please read at your own discretion.

 The Night Window is the fifth and final installment of the Jane Hawk series by Dean Koontz, and it feels as if I’m saying goodbye to an old friend.
 The only thing I don’t know is how her story will conclude.
 Will our badass Mama Bear come out of the fight in one piece?
 Or will I be left hurling abuse at my Kindle, and maybe Mr. Koontz himself?

 I had a bit of a wait to find out.

 Jane’s story continued at breakneck speed, and once again, there were several inter-connected subplots with various timelines told in the different voices of old friends and new, potentially terrifying, characters.